 What are the key elements of on-page SEO and how you can increase your position on Google?

-Key elements like title tag, and description tag also play a role with improving the click-through rate on the Google’s search engine results page.
+Key elements like title tag and description tag also play a role with improving the click-through rate on Google’s search engine results page.
 That’s right!
-You can choose your call to actions right there on the results page!
-This is your chance to grab clicks even if you are on the fifth or sixth position.
+You can choose your call to action right there on the results page!
+This is your chance to grab clicks even if you are in the fifth or sixth position.
 Don’t get me wrong, it depends a lot on other circumstances (competition, timing, topic) but it can make a difference.